The interactive bowl also called a slow feeder bowl is an enrichment accessory that every dog and cat owner should own.

 Offer High-Quality Kibble

 Medium-quality kibble is often less appetizing.
-Higher quality ones contain more protein, fibre and minerals.
+Higher-quality ones contain more protein, fiber, and minerals.

 Put on Toppers